 More of Jesus’ Parables

-The parables teach us that Satan will do anything he can to disrupt the spread of the Gospel.
+The parables teach us that Satan will do anything he can to disrupt the spreading of the Gospel message.
 He will plant false replicas and replace the Truth with lies!
-But our job is to continue to plant and to share the Truth.
-Instead of pulling up weeds, our job is to plant seeds.
+But our job is to continue to plant and share the Truth.
+Instead of pulling up weeds, we are to plant seeds.
 How are you doing?
 Where can you plant seeds today?